Virginia Coach Tony Bennett will be a little like Ted Lasso as he works with mostly new faces

 The Cavaliers finished 18-7 last season with the best winning percentage in the ACC (13-4) and advanced to the semifinals of the conference tournament.
 They had to withdraw before playing in that round following a positive test and became the last team to arrive for the NCAA tournament, which was staged entirely in and around Indianapolis.

 “I think when I took the job, I remember looking at the media guide when I was at Washington State and deciding is Virginia the place I want to go?”
 Bennett said.
 “It struck me that they had some great players, great coaches and success in spurts, but there wasn’t a lot of consistency.
-There were very few over .500 or .500 years in the ACC, so that drew me to it.
+There were very few over-.500 or .500 years in the ACC, so that drew me to it.
 Can you build a consistent winner?”

 To continue at that level, Virginia is counting on contributions from a pair of transfers.

 Jayden Gardner, a 6-6 senior forward, played his first three seasons at East Carolina.
-Last season Gardner was named to the American Athletic Conference first team, averaging 18.3 points and 8.3 rebounds over 35.2 minutes.
+Last season, Gardner was named to the American Athletic Conference first team, averaging 18.3 points and 8.3 rebounds over 35.2 minutes.
 He finished second in the AAC in scoring.

 Armaan Franklin, a 6-4 junior guard, started 20 of 22 games for Indiana last season.
 He shot a team-high 42.4 percent on three-pointers and finished second on the Hoosiers in steals (26), making him an appealing addition to Virginia’s pack-line defense.